All Episodes

 We've given up being the masters of their destiny.

-Just what a dereliction of duty.
+That is extraordinarily, that is an extraordinarily, just what a dereliction of duty.

-we've evacuated some people.
+United States, we've evacuated some people.

 Anyone that gets home, it's a miracle at this point.

-Australians fleeing Kabul, met with Taliban gunfire and smoke bombs.
+Australians fleeing Kabul met with Taliban gunfire and smoke bombs.

 Oh, more reporting on the ground, Joe, about people trying to get to the airport.

-Harold, you're not reading any newspapers.
+Apparently, you're not reading any newspapers.

 Why did you ignore Boris Johnson's repeated calls to you and wait 36 hours?